hillaryychan/COMP3231/notes/17_Scheduling.md

 ### Single Shared Ready Queue

 One approach is to have a **single shared ready queue**.
 When a CPU goes idle, it takes the highest priority process from the shared ready queue.
+Note that we need to synchronise the data structure that is keeping our prioritised round robin queue as it CPU will need to "compete" to get the next task.

 ![shareds ready queue](../imgs/17-51_shared-ready-queu.png)